functional-patterns/gof/composite/README.md

   data Shape = Circle Int | Square Int | Composite [Shape]
 ~~~~

 Functions performing operations with the shapes are handling singular shapes as well as composite shapes.
-User of these functions cannot distinguish if a single shape or composite is uded by a function.
+User of these functions cannot distinguish if a single shape or composite is used by a function.

 ~~~~
   area :: Shape -> Int